 Those dipping their toes into the world of fostering often ask, “How on earth do you manage to say goodbye to your foster dog on their adoption day?”
-Their nervous curiosity is well-placed: rescue veterans will tell you that the love and attachment they feel for a foster dog is as real as it gets.
+Letting go of your foster dog can be bittersweet.
 After all, foster parents spend weeks—or in some cases, months—getting to know the dogs in their care, earning their trust, taking pride in their progress, nurturing them into physical and mental wellness, finding joy in their quirks, and loving them every moment along the way.
-All the while, these big-hearted humans carry the bittersweet knowledge that the final step in their success will be saying goodbye.
+All the while, these big-hearted humans carry the knowledge that the final step in their success will be saying goodbye.

 Know that you’re not alone—and that it’s totally normal to feel a combination of sad, happy, proud, and lonely come adoption day.
 But to make the transition a little easier, we’ve collected some tips to increase the odds that smiles will outshine tears if you’re feeling some foster guilt on adoption day.

 Taking your time to choose a reputable organization will help ensure that giving up a foster dog is a good experience from start to finish.
 Find a rescue with a close-knit group of volunteers.
 Ask to interview a current foster/volunteer about their experience to see if the rescue is a good fit for you.
 Some rescues even encourage foster parents to play an active role in the adoption process.